 Sand tightening of the south jetty was completed in 1988 in conjunction with deepening the federal navigation channel.
 The improvements to the groin field at Fort Clinch as recommended in the plan were completed in April 2000.
 In 2004, a feasibility study was performed to investigate removal of the interior north jetty shoal of Cumberland Island.
 Several legal issues need to be resolved before this study's recommendations can be given further consideration.
 Updating the sediment budget and inlet management plan are needed for this project area when analyzing monitoring data from the last 16 years.
-From 2008 until April 2015, the U.S. Army Corps of Engineers (USACE) has bypassed sediment to the North Beach (R13-R16) of Fernandina, and placed approximately 465,200 cy of beach compatible material to the benefit of the Nassau County Shore Protection Project.
+From 2008 until 2023, the U.S. Army Corps of Engineers (USACE) has bypassed sediment to the North Beach/ Fernandina Beach shoreline (R13-R27) and placed approximately 2,653,444 cy of beach compatible material to the benefit of the Nassau County Shore Protection Project.
 This has allowed the maintenance of the restoration project to exceed its predicted five-year nourishment interval.
 The USACE report entitled, "Northeast Florida Regional Sediment Management," dated March 2016, studied this subregion and the St. Marys River Entrance.
-The report outlines additional opportunities that would enhance the regional sediment management (RSM) program in Northeast Florida, and it has been shown that additional investigation is needed to maximize the potential beach quality sand for use on adjacent eroding beaches.
+The report outlines additional opportunities that would enhance the Regional Sediment Management (RSM) program in Northeast Florida.
+It has been shown that additional investigation is needed to maximize the potential beach quality sand for use on adjacent eroding beaches.